eostrom/astreo/src/content/words/2015-05-30-dropbox-express-6-double-dropbox.md

 ---
 supertitle: Dropbox Express with ECMAScript 6+
-subtitle: "Part 6: Double boxing."
+subtitle: 'Part 6: Double boxing.'
-title: "Dropbox Express 6: Double Dropbox."
+title: 'Dropbox Express 6: Double Dropbox.'
 date: 2015-05-30T01:51Z
 tags:
   - dropbox
   - node.js
   - es.next
 section: code
 ---

-*This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
+_This is how I built a simple server-side JavaScript app on top of the Dropbox API, using Express.js, ECMAScript 6 (and one thing I hope will be in ES 7), and Zombie.js for testing.
 It was my first time using any of these things (except JavaScript, natch), so there are probably better ways to do some of it.
-[Let me know!][contact]*
+[Let me know!][contact]_

 In [part 5], we set up separate environments for development and testing.
 Our app is working fine, but it isn't very interesting.